OSUDSL/pydre/readme.md

 |...       |...    |...    |...    |...    |
 |_ROI name_|_min x_|_min y_|_max x_|_max y_|

+  Note: -Z corresponds to positive X, and if Y is 0 in the WRL file, set Y1 = -100, Y2 = 100.

 # pydre/core.py

 This script contains code that is intergral to the pydre module